CFC-Servers/WispJS/README.md

 ### The HTTP API vs. the WebSocket API
 In Wisp exists both an HTTP API and a WebSocket API.
 They do different things, but both are needed for full functionality.

-In general, the Wisp Socket is used for interacting with a server _intance_.
+In general, the Wisp Socket is used for interacting with a server _instance_.
 Things like issuing console commands, watching console output, and more.

 For almost everything else in the Wisp panel, you use the HTTP API.
 Databases, subusers, filesystem - it's all through the HTTP API.